Important Safety Information

 In combination with other antiepileptic drugs (AEDs), the most common side effects of TOPAMAX® in adults (200 to 400 mg/day) were sleepiness, dizziness, loss of muscle coordination, speech disorders and related problems, psychomotor slowing, abnormal vision, difficulty with memory, tingling in arms and legs, and double vision; and in children (5 to 9 mg/kg/day), fatigue, sleepiness, loss of appetite, nervousness, difficulty with concentration/attention, difficulty with memory, aggressive reaction, and weight decrease.

-Tell your doctor about other medications that you are taking.
-Report any side effect that bothers you or that does not go away.
+Tell your doctor about other medications that you are taking or any side effect that bothers you or that does not go away.

 These are not all the possible side effects of TOPAMAX®.
 For more information, ask your healthcare professional or pharmacist.